ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ### CATS Traffic Classifier (C-TC) {#sec-ctc}

 The CATS Traffic Classifier (C-TC) is a functional component that is responsible for associating incoming packets from clients with service requests.
 CATS classifiers also ensure that packets that are bound to a specific service contact instance are all forwarded towards that same service contact instance, as instructed by a C-PS.
-To that aim, a C-TC uses CS-IDs (or their resolution of CS-ID to network locators) to calssify service requests.
+To that aim, a C-TC uses CS-IDs (or their resolution of CS-ID to network locators) to classify service requests.
 Refer to {{sec-cats-provisioning}} for more details about provisioning of classification rules.

 Note that CS-IDs may be carried in packets if mechanisms such as TLS Server Name Indication extension (SNI) ({{Section 3 of ?RFC6066}}) are used.